robbyt/mew/README.md

 Short for `Multiplexer`
 http://en.wikipedia.org/wiki/Multiplexer

+## How much data should I create?
+I estimate that a list of 65536 numbers requires about 2097224 bytes of RAM (~2MB).
+To get interesting results, try creating data sets that are smaller than your CPU L2 cache, and larger, and then compare different skip sizes for each.

 ## CPU Benchmarking in Python?
 The problem with python, is that it can be much slower than C. So I decided to compile my python code down to C-bytecode using the amazing new pypy